Alfresco/alfresco-identity-service/README.md

 # Alfresco Identity Service

-The Alfresco Identity Service is responsible for centralizing identity-related capabilities for other Alfresco software.
+The Identity Service allows you to configure user synchronization between a supported LDAP provider or SAML identity provider and the Identity Service for Single Sign On (SSO) capabilities in other Alfresco software.

 This project contains the open-source core of this service.